syncfusion-content/maui-docs/MAUI/ProgressBar/migration.md

 ...

-// Snippet for linear progress bar
+//Snippet for the linear progress bar

 SfLinearProgressBar linearProgressBar = new SfLinearProgressBar();
 linearProgressBar.Progress = 75;